 A call premium is the amount investors receive if the security they own is called early by the issuer.
-This premium is compensation for the risk of lost income.
+This premium is meant to balance out the risk of lost income.
 Call premium is also another name for the price of call options.

 Learn more about when securities are likely to be called early and how call premiums work.